Feliciano de Silva

-His Segunda Celestina, his sequel to Celestina, is an original work in its own right, and is a mixture of Erasmian satire, picaresque themes, and high-quality verses.
-One of many imitations of Celestina, Silva’s was the most popular, and features the love shared between Felides and Polandria.
+His Segunda Celestina, his sequel to La Celestina, is an original work in its own right, and is a mixture of Erasmian satire, picaresque themes, and high-quality verses.
+One of many imitations of La Celestina, Silva's was the most popular, and features the love shared between Felides and Polandria.

-He also wrote Sueño de Feliciano de Silva (Feliciano de Silva’s Dream), added to the end of Amadis of Greece, which deals with the history of Silva’s romance with the woman who would become his wife (in 1520), Gracia Fe, daughter of the converso Hernando de Caracena, against the wishes of his family. de Silva died in Ciudad Rodrigo, and was buried in the convent of Santo Domingo (no longer extant).
+He also wrote Sueño de Feliciano de Silva (Feliciano de Silva's Dream), added to the end of Amadis of Greece, which deals with the history of Silva's romance with the woman who would become his wife (in 1520), Gracia Fe, daughter of the converso Hernando de Caracena, against the wishes of his family. de Silva died in Ciudad Rodrigo, and was buried in the convent of Santo Domingo (no longer extant).